Mackenzie Cooley

 Associate Professor of History, Director of Latin American and Latine Studies

-Mackenzie Cooley is an intellectual historian who studies the uses, abuses, and understandings of the natural world in early modern science and medicine.
+Mackenzie Cooley is an intellectual historian who studies the uses, abuses, and understandings of the natural world.
 Her first book, The Perfection of Nature: Animals, Humans, and Race in the Renaissance (University of Chicago Press, 2022), offers a deep history of how Renaissance Italy and the Spanish empire were shaped by a lingering fascination with breeding.
-Her research has been funded by the Fulbright Foundation and Mellon Foundation, among other grants.
-Over 2021-22, Cooley was Villa I Tatti Residential Fellow at the Harvard University Center for Italian Renaissance Studies where she developed research for her second monograph, Treasury of Knowledge: Medicine in Renaissance Empire.
-She is presently co-editing two volumes: Natural Things: Ecologies of Knowledge in the Early Modern World and Knowing an Empire: Imperial Science in the Chinese and Spanish Empires, 1500-1800.
+Her research has been funded by NEH-CAORC, the Fulbright Foundation, and Mellon Foundation, among others.
+From 2021-22, Cooley was Villa I Tatti Residential Fellow at the Harvard University Center for Italian Renaissance Studies where she developed research for her second monograph, Treasury of Knowledge: Medicine in Renaissance Empire.
+She has co-edited two volumes: Natural Things: Ecologies of Knowledge in the Early Modern World (Routledge, 2023) and Knowing an Empire: Early Modern Chinese and Spanish Worlds in Dialogue (Lever, 2025).

 Recent Courses Taught